Is the Emergency Room the Right Place to go for A Dental Emergency?

 At Lincoln Family Dentistry we are often asked this question.
 While we would love to give a quick “yes” or “no” answer, it is not quite that simple.
-Where you go depends on the type of pain or injury you or a loved one has sustained.
+Where you go depends on the type of injury you or a loved one has sustained.

 If you or someone you know has a dental emergency, most can be seen by your emergency dentist at Lincoln Family Dentistry.
 So that you can be a little surer where you need to go in the event of an emergency, let’s look a bit deeper into situations appropriate for treatment at the emergency room as opposed to calling your dentist.